poulreimann/test/README.md

    * `GMAIL_USER` and `GMAIL_PW` -- These are your Gmail user name and password.
 Include '@gmail.com' in the `GMAIL_USER` string (as in 'user@gmail.com').
 The app uses these credentials to send emails to customers notifying them about appointments.
+If you get errors sending emails then you need to make sure you have [Access for less secure apps](https://www.google.com/settings/security/lesssecureapps) turned on.

 4. Use Composer to install dependencies: